 1. After spitting on his opponent, Manning received a red card and was ejected from the game.

-2. The players were exhausted after playing a man down due to a red card awarded early in the game.
+2. Going into extra time, the players were already exhausted after playing a man down due to a red card awarded early in the game.

 Sport the term is used